ArtefyV/DemoStore_01/README.md

 ## Conclusion

-The Rohlik Store application is a demonstration of an online store's functionality.
+The Demo Store application is a demonstration of an online store's functionality.
 It is currently available for testing and can be improved and scaled in the future.